 Part of the beauty of Indonesia is that the country and islands are composed of hundreds of different cultures that have all come together to form one diverse nation.
 As such the food in Indonesia varies not just island to island but city to city.
 So now I present to you the Ultimate Indonesian Food Guide to Regional Dishes.

-Even simple dishes like soto (a traditional soup) and sambal (chili paste) are so different from one city to the next that they often have completely different names.
+Even simple dishes like soto (a traditional soup) and sambal (chili paste) are so different from one city to the next that they often have different names.
 Trying each and every one of them is no simple task.
-In fact attempting this is exactly what I have been doing for the last year….and I’m still not done.
+This is exactly what I have been doing for the last year and I’m still not done.

-This guide is a follow-up to the Indonesian Food Cheat Sheet For First-Timers
+This guide is a follow-up to my Indonesian Food Cheat Sheet For First-Timers

 What To Know About Soto

 Soto is a traditional meat, noodle and vegetable soup served with rice.
 Occasionally the rice is served already in the soup but most often it is presented on the side.
 There are two methods of eating it: either adding the rice into the soup or spooning the soup over the rice.
 (The more common method is the first one but I prefer the second method, much to the protest of my girlfriend.)